Sarepta Therapeutics Inc Annual Shareholders Meeting Transcript

 M. Kathleen Behrens - Sarepta Therapeutics, Inc. - Independent Chairwoman

-Good morning, and welcome to the 2022 Annual Meeting of Stockholders for Sarepta Therapeutics.
-It is now a few minutes after 9:00 a.m.
-Eastern Daylight Time, and the meeting will please come to order.
-My name is Dr. M. Kathleen Behrens.
-And as Chairwoman of the Board of Directors of Sarepta, I will be presiding over this meeting.
-Doug Ingram, President and Chief Executive Officer of Sarepta, will also preside over a portion of the meeting.
-Ryan Brown, Senior Vice President, General Counsel and Corporate Secretary, will record the proceedings.
+Good morning.
+Welcome to the 2020 Annual Meeting of Stockholders for Sarepta Therapeutics.
+It's now 9:00 a.m., and the meeting will please come to order.
+My name is Dr. M. Kathleen Behrens, and as Chairwoman of the Board of Directors of Sarepta, I will be presiding over this meeting.
+Doug Ingram, President and Chief Executive Officer of Sarepta, will also preside over portions of the meeting.
+Ty Howton, Executive Vice President, General Counsel and Corporate Secretary, will record the proceedings.

-I will turn to the order of the business of today's meeting, which will follow the agenda that is attached to the document section of the webcast.
-If you have
+As all of you are aware, we are living in an extraordinary time.
+COVID-19 risk mitigation measures are keeping most of us in our homes and away from our typical daily routines.
+I hope that all

 Sarepta Therapeutics Inc Annual Shareholders Meeting Transcript